Art in Bloom

 This year Cathy Fochtman assisted by Eileen Ryan interpreted a glass beaded, wool vest, circa 1910, made by an Ojibwe artisan which depicted a symmetrical display of the flora of the upper mid-west and southern Canada.

-Cathy and Eileen built an arrangement of woodland flowers and leaves, which would have been available to the Ojibwe artisan.
 It proved quite a challenge to honor the work with spring ephemerals and delicate leaves interlaced in a low, bog-like display.

 Art in Bloom at the MFA in 2019